tayyabk52/RoomLedger/setup-instructions.md

 ### Common Issues

 **❌ Environment Variables Not Loading**
-- Verify exact variable names in Netlify settings
+- Verify exact variable names in Vercel settings
 - Check for typos in Supabase URL/key
 - Ensure no trailing spaces in values

-**❌ Python Functions Not Working**
+**❌ Advanced Settlement API Not Working**
-- Check Netlify Functions log for errors
+- Check Vercel deployment logs for `/api/smart-settlement`
-- Verify `netlify/functions/` folder structure
+- Verify the `api/` folder contains both `get-config.js` and `smart-settlement.js`
-- Test with simple test payload first
+- Test with the sample payload shown above

 **❌ Database Connection Errors**
 - Verify Supabase project is active